 Anything which promotes running and playing (and the occasional "popcorn", even in an older guinea pig!) is just plain good.

 DON''T EVER, EVER BUY A HAMSTER WHEEL OR PLACE YOUR GUINEA PIG IN ONE.
 Mice, gerbils and hamsters will run and run in one.
-Guinea pigs will seriously hurt their backs.
+Guinea pigs will seriously hurt their spine.

 Breeding and Pregnancy Related Toxaemia - Female cavies should not be bred before they are 5 months old.
 The father should be removed from the pregnant sows cage to avoid post partum mating.
 Cavies become sexually mature between 4 to 6 weeks of age.
 However, it is very important to remove any male babies by the time they are weaned at 3 weeks of age.
 Cavy Spirit has detailed photographs on how to sex guinea pigs.
 Only two males can live together in a cage.
 Before you decide to breed a pair of your cavies please think long and hard about the consequences of your actions.
 Rescues are filled with unwanted cavies.
 What are you going to do if your sow has a prolapsed uterus or rectum?
 How do you handle an umbilical hernia?
 Do you know that you only have a few hours to save a sow and her pups if she has dystocia and inertia?
 You only have a few minutes to save a pup that is born not breathing.
 These are just a few of the problems that can occur.
 I am going to address the single most important factor that causes the death of a pregnant sow; toxaemia.

 Most pregnancies proceed to full term without complications if the following procedures are undertaken.